juliagu01/Tumble/Tumble/doc/readme.txt

 Revision: May 21, 2020

 Introduction:
-  Meet Tumble, a bright yellow ball determined to bring color and life to his quiet, gray world.
-As he bounces his way through this heartwarming metroidvania in search of the White Orb of Color, he finds friends in the most unexpected of places.
+  Meet Tumble, a bright yellow ball determined to bring color to his quiet, gray world.
+As he bounces his way through this metroidvania platformer in search of the White Orb of Color, he finds friends in the most unexpected of places.

 Instructions:
   Click the play button on the start screen to begin a new game.
 Use the left and right arrows to move and the up arrow to jump.
 All other controls will be revealed during gameplay.
-A pause button will be provided, along with the option to restart if need be.
+A pause button will be provided, along with the option to mute or restart if need be.

 Features List:
   A. must-have: